GW Men's Rowing

 Major: International Affairs

 Ethan began coxing his sophomore year of high school, racing in the N8 at the Virginia State Championship and getting second.
 Over the next few years he continued his coxing journey, racing many times in the summer and fall, eventually making his program’s 1v Junior year.
 Ethan also worked for the congressional office of Daniel T. Kildee during the summer of his junior year.
 His senior year he went to the Head of the Charles Regatta and won the Virginia State Championship in the 2v.
 While a member of GWMR, he raced at the Head of the Charles for a second time in the Varsity.
-He is pursuing a degree in International Affairs and when not on the water, enjoys building his TikTok following and spending time with friends.
+He is pursuing a degree in International Affairs and when not on the water, enjoys spending time with friends.

 Nicole Morris